-Adult taste buds are mildly but significantly affected within 1 week of HhAntag treatment.
-Others and we have found that taste buds are significantly reduced after 21 days of HPI treatment (Castillo-Azofeifa et al., 2017; Kumari et al., 2015; Kumari et al., 2017; Yang et al., 2015); during 2-4 weeks of drug exposure, typically-appearing FFP and their taste buds (see Fig. 1A) are gradually lost as the number of atypical, i.e., degenerating, FFP taste buds (Nagato et al., 1995; Oakley et al., 1990) increases (Castillo-Azofeifa et al., 2017; Kumari et al., 2015).
-However, because differentiation of taste progenitors into new taste cells takes ~ 3 days from their last division, we hypothesized that HPIs would affect taste bud renewal well in advance of taste bud loss.
-Using Keratin (K) 8 immunostaining to mark mature taste buds (Fig. 1A)(Knapp et al., 1995), we found that neither typical FFP taste bud number and size nor atypical FFP number differed from controls after 3 days of drug (Fig. 1C, D).
-By 7 days of HhAntag treatment, typical FFP number was minimally decreased, a trend that was similar for taste bud size (Fig. 1E, F); however, atypical FFP number increased significantly in drugtreated mice.
-These data suggested to us that taste bud homeostasis might already be affected by short term inhibition of Hh signaling.
+Adult taste buds are mildly but significantly affected within 1 week of HhAntag treatment

+We and others have found that taste buds are significantly reduced after 21 days of HPI treatment (Castillo-Azofeifa et al., 2017; Kumari et al., 2015, 2017; Yang et al., 2015); during 2-4 weeks of drug exposure, FFP of typical appearance and their taste buds (Fig. 1A) are gradually lost as the number of atypical, i.e. degenerating, FFP taste buds (Fig. 1B) (Nagato et al., 1995; Oakley et al., 1990) increases (Castillo-Azofeifa et al., 2017; Kumari et al., 2015).
+However, because differentiation of taste progenitors into new taste cells takes \sim 3 days from their last division, we hypothesized that HPIs would affect taste bud renewal well in advance of taste bud loss.
+Using K8 (KRT8) immunostaining to mark mature taste buds (Fig. 1A) (Knapp et al., 1995), we found that neither typical FFP taste bud number and size nor atypical FFP number differed from controls after 3 days of drug (Fig. 1C,D).
+By 7 days of HhAntag treatment, typical FFP number was slightly, but not significantly, decreased, a trend that was similar for taste bud size (Fig. 1E,F); however, atypical FFP number increased significantly in drug-treated mice.
+These data suggested to us that taste bud homeostasis might already be affected by short-term inhibition of HH signaling.

-SOX2-GFP expression in FFP epithelium and taste buds is significantly decreased by inhibition of HH signaling.
+SOX2-GFP expression in FFP epithelium and taste buds is significantly decreased by inhibition of HH signaling

 As taste buds were impacted, albeit minimally, at 7 days, we reasoned that if SOX2 plays a role in taste cell renewal downstream of SHH, then SOX2 expression would be affected by short-term drug treatment.
 Hence, we examined GFP expression in SOX2-GFP mice treated with HhAntag or vehicle for 3 or 7 days.
 In intact control tongues, SOX2-GFP expression is readily detectable in FFP at low magnification (Fig. 2A).
-At higher magnification, dimmer

-GFP expression is evident in FFP epithelial cells surrounding SOX2-GFP taste buds (Fig. 2A, inset, arrowheads and arrow, respectively); this pattern of SOX2-GFP expression was comparable in tongues of mice treated with drug for 3 days (Fig. 2B and inset).
-By contrast, after HhAntag for 7 days, GFP expression appeared substantially reduced (Fig. 2C).
-Upon closer examination, GFP expression appeared limited to apical FF taste buds (Fig. 2C, inset and arrow), with little or no GFP signal in FFP epithelium surrounding buds.
+At higher magnification, dimmer GFP expression is evident in FFP epithelial cells surrounding SOX2-GFP taste buds (Fig. 2A, inset, arrowheads and arrow, respectively); this pattern of SOX2-GFP expression was comparable in tongues of mice treated with drug for 3 days (Fig. 2B and inset).
+By contrast, after HhAntag treatment for 7 days, GFP expression was substantially reduced (Fig. 2C).
+Upon closer examination, GFP expression appeared to be limited to apical FF taste buds (Fig. 2C, inset and arrow), with little or no GFP signal in FFP epithelium surrounding buds.

 We examined SOX2-GFP expression more closely in tissue sections of anterior tongues.
-Notably, SOX2-GFP reporter expression recapitulated SOX2 protein expression in adult tongue (see Fig. 3A and Ohmoto et al., 2017; Okubo et al., 2009; Suzuki, 2008).
-Specifically, SOX2-GFP is highest in a subset of cells within K8+ taste buds (Fig. 2 D-F', red), which have been proposed to represent immature and/or Type I taste cells (Suzuki, 2008).
-SOX2-GFP is also more moderately expressed in perigemmal (PG) cells immediately surrounding each bud (Fig. 2F, F', asterisks) and epithelial walls of FFP (Fig. 2E, F, arrowheads), as well as at low very levels in adjacent non-taste basal epithelial cells (Fig. 2F, arrows).
-Broadly, SOX2+ basal keratinocytes outside of taste buds are considered taste bud stem cells (Ohmoto et al., 2017), but it is not known if specific subsets of PG and/or FFP wall SOX2+ cells function in this role.
+Notably, SOX2-GFP reporter expression recapitulated SOX2 protein expression in adult tongue (Fig. 3A; Ohmoto et al., 2017; Okubo et al., 2009; Suzuki, 2008).
+Specifically, SOX2-GFP is highest in a subset of cells within K8+ taste buds (Fig. 2D-F', red), which have been proposed to represent immature and/or type I taste cells (Suzuki, 2008).
+SOX2-GFP is also more moderately expressed in PG cells immediately surrounding each bud (Fig. 2F,F', asterisks) and epithelial walls of FFP (Fig. 2E,F, arrowheads), as well as at low levels in adjacent non-taste basal epithelial cells (Fig. 2E,F, arrows).
+Broadly, SOX2+ basal keratinocytes outside of taste buds are considered taste bud stem cells (Ohmoto et al., 2017), but it is not known whether specific subsets of PG and/or FFP wall SOX2+ cells function in this role.